With climate change we expect to have more frequent, more severe heatwaves

 External shutters – traditional in southern Europe for a reason →

-External venetian blinds – can be electrically operated
+External blinds – can be operated with a remote control

-Blinds inside double-glazing – can also be magnetically operated
+Blinds inside double-glazing – can be tilted with a magnet

-Awnings: retractable or DIY, to shade windows or a bigger area.
+Awnings: retractable or DIY: see PDF & video.
 Can’t be used if it’s too windy

 - Internal curtains or blinds, especially reflective ones, can help reduce the effect of sun coming in a window, but not as well as external shading that keeps it right out.

 - Trees that shade your home really help.
 Deciduous trees let you benefit from winter sun